This article was updated on 9/30/2019

 You want the chin strap to be secure but not uncomfortable.
-That means not only adjusting its tension, but making sure the side buckles don’t press against your ears or otherwise cause discomfort.
-Because over the course of riding, any buckle pressure will start to grate.
+That means not only adjusting its tension but making sure the side buckles don’t press against your ears or otherwise cause discomfort—over the course of riding, any buckle pressure will start to grate.

-Also test the retention system for ease of use, comfort and strength.
-Check out the padding — they all wear out, but it’s an area where some manufacturers skimp.
-Conversely some provide a full replacement set with purchase.
+Be sure to test the retention system for ease of use, comfort, and strength.
+Check out the padding—they all wear out, but it’s an area where some manufacturers skimp.
+Conversely, some provide a full replacement set with purchase.

 The best approach when shopping the best mountain bike helmets is to go to your favorite bike shop (or shops) and try on a variety of models.
 Mountain bike helmets vary in style and amount of padding.
 Most allow you to adjust fit with the turn of a knob at the rear.